-- The subjects you do at school can often determine the type of career path you follow. - Doing subjects that you like makes the study of these subjects more interesting. - Everyone is good at something!
+- Doing subjects that you like makes the study of these subjects more interesting. - Everyone is good at something!
 Doing subjects you are good at often makes your life more rewarding. - All courses in the senior years of schooling require effort in class work, homework and study.
-There are NO easy courses. - Your subject choices should be made with vour own interests in mind.
+There are NO easy courses. - Your subject choices should be made with your own interests in mind.
 Beware of choosing subjects based on friends, teachers, excursions or rumours.